Symsystem/ADA_Project/README.md

 ## Feasibility and Risks
-⇒ Dealing with the visualization libraries and tools
+- Dealing with the visualization libraries and tools will take some time.
-⇒ The interactive timeline with all the functionalities will be difficult to implement.
+- The interactive timeline with all the functionalities will be difficult to implement.
-⇒ Creating a kind of web application with parameters we want to input => creating a specific map based on these parameters.
+- Creating a kind of web application with parameters we want to input => creating a specific map based on these parameters.

 ## Deliverables